 One day, it just clicked.

-I realized that there is way more to life than corner office aspirations.
+I realised that there is way more to life than corner office aspirations.

 I learned to care less about what other people think.